 Ensure you’ve vacuumed any dust, debris or loose material surrounding the beading’s final position.
 This cleaning is good housekeeping and ensures the beading won’t sit proud of the skirting board/wall and the laminate.

-We recommend a nail gun for this repetitive task, but you could use the old-fashioned technique of a hammer and nails, with one nail inserted every six to twelve inches.
+We recommend a nail gun for this repetitive task as it reduces fatigue and the risk of splintering the beading.
+Still, you could use the old-fashioned technique of a hammer and nails, with one nail inserted every six to twelve inches.

-Hold the beading firmly in position as the first nail is applied to the skirting – never to the floor itself.
+Hold the beading firmly as the first nail is applied to the skirting — never to the floor itself.

 Pro Tip: If you’re not keen on pinned fixings, use wood adhesive glue — it’ll be easier to remove than traditional glue when replacing the flooring.
 However, it’s not as dependable as nails and may work loose.

 A caulk gun is helpful here, but DIYers with steady hands may prefer to apply any necessary filler with small hand tools.
-The idea is to prevent gaps which permit draughts/insects/shadows.
+The idea is to prevent gaps that permit draughts, insects, or shadows.

 This cleaning erases any filler, dust, nail fragments and other impurities before being set in.